ixiaopan/blog/content/post/layout.md

-Since there are some unexpected and confusing behaviors, it's recommned that we should avoid write code like this.
+Since there are some unexpected and confusing behaviors, it's recommended that we should avoid writing code like this.